COMP6900/COMP6900.github.io/pages/Lectures/lec1.md

 Does this count towards something?
 - I'll give you a certificate or something if you pass.
 Need at least 50% to pass.
 - To pass you have to show you understand what you're doing.
-Mostly assessment based with 35% final exam.
+Mostly assessment based with a 35% final exam.

+Are there video lectures?
+- Of course.
+Uploaded to https://www.youtube.com/channel/UC6qO4W9BRAPpUOUD43aDDvA.
+Or alternatively in the Videos section which embeds the videos with a custom HTML5 player.

 ## What is COMP6900?
 Like a human body, a kernel can be thought of as an organism with different organs working together harmoniously to survive its environment.
 Its environment in this case is a messy ecosystem of code, apps, hardware and dumb users.